-David Averill, PhD, is the chair of the Department of Basic Sciences at the Geisinger Commonwealth School of Medicine, where he is also professor of physiology.
-Dr. Averill has focused his professional interests on medical education and curricular development for the past 11 years.
+David Averill, PhD, has focused his professional interests on medical education and curricular development for the past 11 years.
 Prior to this he was a laboratory investigator who investigated the neuro-hormonal pathways involved in regulation of blood pressure and the development of hypertension.

 Dr. Averill has taught students in undergraduate and graduate medical education, physical therapy and graduate programs at The Cleveland Clinic Foundation (1984-1992), Case-Western Reserve University School of Biomedical Engineering and Case Western Reserve University School of Medicine (1984-1992), Wake Forest University School of Medicine (1992-2006), Winston-Salem State University (2005 and 2006), Ross University School of Medicine (2006-2010) and most recently the Geisinger Commonwealth School of Medicine.
 He joined Geisinger Commonwealth as a founding faculty member in 2010 and has assumed various roles, educational and administrative, during his tenure at the Geisinger Commonwealth.
-These roles have included teaching professor of basic sciences with a focus on physiology, curriculum development during the early phase of the medical school, interim associate dean for curriculum (2013-2015), interim chair of the Department of Basic Sciences (2015), vice chair of the Department of Basic Sciences (2016-2017) and most recently the permanently appointed chair of the Department of Basic Sciences (2017).
-During the past year, he has also been a founding member of Geisinger Commonwealth’s newly created School of Graduate Education.
-In addition to helping develop the organizational structure of the School of Graduate Education, Dr. Averill is leading the effort for digitization of curricular programs in the graduate school.
+These roles have included teaching professor of basic sciences with a focus on physiology, curriculum development during the early phase of the medical school, interim associate dean for curriculum (2013-2015), interim chair of the Department of Basic Sciences (2015), vice chair of the Department of Basic Sciences (2016-2017) and chair of the Department of Basic Sciences (2017-2018).
+He was also a founding member of Geisinger Commonwealth’s School of Graduate Education.
+In addition to helping develop the organizational structure of the School of Graduate Education, Dr. Averill assisted in the effort for digitization of curricular programs in the graduate school.